ebeauchamps/photo-frame-languages/README.md

 # Photo Frame Language Pack

 Photo Frame was built to work with multiple languages.
-If you would like to see your langauge appear in the Photo Frame core, use the following steps.
+If you would like to see your language appear in the Photo Frame core, use the following steps.

 ### How to make a language pack.